MelissaAlasalmi/Libft/README.md

 ## Functions that manipulate lists:

 ### ft_lstnew
 Allocates and returns a “fresh” link.
-The variables content and content_size of the new link are initialized by copy of the parameters of the function.
+The variables content and content_size of the new link are initialized by a copy of the parameters of the function.
 If the parameter content is nul, the variable content is initialized to NULL and the variable content_size is initialized to 0 even if the parameter content_size isn’t.
 The variable next is initialized to  NULL.
 If the allocation fails, the function returns NULL.
 Return value is the new link.
 ```c
 t_list	*ft_lstnew(void const *content, size_t content_size);
 ```